geogebra-discovery

 Force running realgeom

-This feature is disabled by default on all system, except on a Raspberry Pi.
+This feature is disabled by default on all system.
 You may want to use realgeom if you intend to outsource the real geometry computations to Mathematica.
 These are the steps you need to achieve this:

 Authors